-Native American Drug and Alcohol Treatment Centers Near Me
+Native American Drug and Alcohol Treatment Centers

-Although American Indians and Alaska Natives make up a relatively small percentage of the total U.S. population, they are disproportionally affected by social issues that are widely recognized as contributing factors to drug and alcohol abuse, addiction, and overdose.
+Although American Indians and Alaska Natives make up a relatively small percentage of the total U.S. population, they are disproportionally affected by social issues that are widely recognized as contributing factors to drug and alcohol misuse, addiction, and overdose.

-Substance Abuse and Addiction Amongst Native Americans
+Substance Misuse and Addiction Among Native Americans

-- A history of substance abuse.
+- A history of substance misuse.

 - Polysubstance use.